-Rep. Carlos Curbelo, R-Florida, named Bannon and Stephen Miller as individuals he thought were trying to accommodate the alt-right or white nationalists from within the West Wing, and advised the President to stop listening to them.
+Earlier this week, Rep. Carlos Curbelo, R-Florida, named Bannon and Stephen Miller as individuals he thought were trying to accommodate the alt-right or white nationalists from within the West Wing, and advised the President to stop listening to them.

 But Bannon’s comments to the Prospect pushed back on that notion.

 “It’s a fringe element,” Bannon told the magazine’s co-founder Robert Kuttner about white nationalists within Trump’s base.
 “I think the media plays it up too much, and we gotta help crush it, you know, uh, help crush it more.”

 He added: “These guys are a collection of clowns.”

 Kuttner wrote that Bannon never asked for his remarks to be off the record.

 “The question of whether the phone call was on or off the record never came up.
 This is also puzzling, since Steve Bannon is not exactly Bambi when it comes to dealing with the press.
 He’s probably the most media-savvy person in America,” Kuttner wrote.